Strongly Sublinear Algorithms for Testing Pattern Freeness: Gridding

-The main part of our gridding subroutine is a procedure Layering which is described in \cref{app:layering}.
-The procedure Layering$(S,I,m)$ works on a box $\bx(S,I)$, and outputs, with probability at least $1 - 1/n^{\Omega(\log n)}$, a set of intervals $\mathcal I$ that is a nice $m$-partition of $\bx(S,I)$.
-It works by sampling $\tilde{O}(m)$ points and estimates box densities for several subboxes.
-The estimated density for a subbox $\bx(S',I')$ is denoted $\widetilde{\den}(S',I')$.
+The main part of Gridding is an algorithm Layering which is described in~\cref{proc:layering}.
+A similar algorithm was used by Newman and Varma~\cite{NV20} for estimating the length of the longest increasing subsequence in an array.
+Layering$(S,I,m)$, given $S \subseteq [n], I \subseteq R(f), m \leq n$ as inputs, and outputs, with probability at least $1 - 1/n^{\Omega(\log n)}$, a set $\mathcal I$ of intervals that is a nice $m$-partition of $\bx(S,I)$.
+It works by sampling $\tilde{O}(m)$ points from $\bx(S,I)$ and outputs the set $\mathcal{I}$ based on these samples.
+Note that both the sets $S$ and $I$ are either contiguous index/value intervals themselves or a disjoint union of at most $k$ such contiguous intervals.
+Additionally, we always apply the algorithm Layering to boxes of density $\Omega(1/\log n)$.